Dedicated Legal Counsel In Hudson And Throughout Western Wisconsin

-A mediation is a meeting where a mediator attempts to help the parties to a lawsuit to compromise and resolve their differences so that a lawsuit can be settled without going to trial.
-A mediation is not a hearing or an arbitration.
-The mediator does not decide the merits of the case.
-Rather, the mediator helps the parties to agree to a compromised settlement.
-The mediator is neutral and is not on anyone's side.
+Mediation is when a neutral third party called a mediator works with each party in a lawsuit to reach a compromise before going to trial.
+The mediator helps the parties to reach a compromise.
+The mediator is neutral and is not on anyone’s side.
 The mediator points out issues in the case or areas of weakness and benefits of settling.
 However, no party can be forced to settle.

 Mediation is very common.
 Judges almost always order parties to a lawsuit to mediate the case before trial.
-Judges know that mediation works and many personal injury cases can be settled before trial.
-Even where a judge does not order mediation, parties often agree to mediate a case in order to resolve the dispute and save the expenses of going to trial.
+Mediation is very effective and can help resolve cases out of court.
+Even where a judge does not order mediation, parties often agree to mediate a case to resolve the dispute and save the expenses of going to trial.

-Mediation is a less expensive way to resolve a lawsuit than a trial.
+Mediation is usually less expensive than trial.
 Settlement at mediation often results in a higher net settlement to the injured party, even when a trial would result in a higher gross recovery.
 Consider the following examples: